 The About page is a very important part of your website.
 When a visitor clicks on ‘About Us’ or ‘About Me’, they are expecting to learn more about you.
 They want to know about your experience, track record, and why they should trust you.

 If you’d like to share a few brief tidbits about yourself on your blog posts, use an Author Box.
 This helps readers learn a little about you in case they’ve landed on your site through a search engine.
-Click here to learn more about What is an “Author Box” in WordPress.
+Click here to learn more about what an “Author Box” is in WordPress.

 Closing Thoughts

-The next Website Creation Workshop is coming up this Spring!
-Get on the list to be notified when it opens here: https://websitecreationworkshop.com/blog/next-workshop/
+The next Website Creation Workshop™ is coming soon!
+Get on the list to be notified when it opens here: https://websitecreationworkshop.com/next-workshop/